 Baby Sleep Regressions: Ages and Everything You Need To Know to Handle Them

-Baby sleep regressions occur at many ages usually around 6 weeks, 4 months, 8 to 9 months, 15 months, 18 months, and 2 years old.
+Baby sleep regressions occur at many ages, usually around 6 weeks, 4 months, 8 to 9 months, 15 months, 18 months, and 2 years old.
 It’s a phrase you probably didn’t know existed before you had a baby, but now?
 Now that your baby is waking frequently, and you are exhausted beyond all reason?
 Now that your toddler is waging a fierce anti-nap campaign?
-Yeah – “sleep regression” is a phrase you’re probably familiar with!
+“Sleep regression” is probably a phrase you’re familiar with!
+Learn more about sleep regressions based on my 15+ years as a baby sleep consultant.

 How Long Do Sleep Regressions Last?

 Most sleep regressions last 3 to 6 weeks, on average.
 Some days and nights might be better than others.
-Most babies will go back to normal after a sleep regression unless you create new habits (or bring back old ones) to break, of course!
+Most babies will return to their normal sleeping patterns after a sleep regression unless you create new habits to break (or bring back old ones), of course!

 Sleep Regression Signs